 Privileged User Controls.

 Change Defaults.
-Default passwords and other credentials for privileged users or system, service, or administrative are changed or disabled.
+Default passwords and other credentials for privileged users are changed or disabled.

 Dedicated Devices or Accounts.
-Privileged users have dedicated devices or account for all privileged or administrative activities.
+Privileged users have dedicated devices or accounts for all privileged or administrative activities.
 The dedicated devices cannot access the Internet.

 Log and Alert.
 Systems are configured to log and alert when a privileged user is added or removed and when unsuccessful logins or other anomalous behavior occurs.